Consoom.Soy

 4 min read ·

 “Stop making movies about your political agenda!”
 This is a popular sentence, often uttered by many right-wing talking-heads at modern movies and TV shows.
 Citing the good, old times, they often remark how modern media is laced with a toxic liberal agenda.
 But are they in the right?
-And can they cite older moviest to prove their point?
+And can they cite older movies to prove their point?
 Here we’ll see if politics in movies is a modern invention, or if the right-wingers are being overdramatic.

-Weak leaders
+Weak Leaders

 4 min read ·

-The eye of the beholder
+The Eye of the Beholder

 4 min read ·